Gold Star Canyon to Liberty Cap

 A CO Natl Monument 'Grand Traverse' hike

 We have done parts of this hike from each direction and about a year ago put all the elements together; now, it is time to do it again.
+When it was posted a few weeks ago stormy weather caused us to do an abbreviated version so today will hopefully the the whole taco.

 The 'hike' will involve setting up a car shuttle so we have some end of the day cars at Liberty Cap (Wildwood) trailhead.
 We'll hike 8 miles and they will be exciting miles for many; and pretty long miles for all.
 This is a hike for thise seeking some 'adventure' and willing to keep on plugging since by the time we hit about mile 5 those last few, though mostly downhill can feel long.
 (I am not trying to scare anyone, I am just saying that the whole group has to be able to go the length because once we get out of Gold Star Canyon there will be no turning back).